Michigan Womyn's Music Festival: Exclusion controversy

 Protests against the intention resulted in criticism of artists who had performed or been invited to Michfest.
 Bitch, of the band Bitch and Animal, attracted criticism for choosing to play at MWMF, resulting in the Boston Dyke March canceling an appearance by her in 2007, and she was also pulled or dis-invited from several other music festivals.
 Members of The Butchies and Le Tigre claimed to have been "verbally attacked, endlessly harassed and physically threatened" for deciding to play at the festival.
 In October 2013, filmmaker Sara St. Martin Lynne was asked to resign from the board of the Bay Area Girls Rock Camp for attending Michfest.

+Supporters of the festival noted that the intention, context and history of the festival were being ignored to center trans women's experience without acknowledging the specificity of oppression female people face from birth because they are female, not because of their gender identity.
+As Vogel noted in an interview with After Ellen two years after the end of the festival:

-Michfest also had the stated intention that attendees' gender should not be challenged, (Note: "It was womyn-only and we, as producers and organizers ... would have womyn come up to us and say, 'There's a man on the land,' and we'd go over and it would be a bearded womon.
-Or we'd walk over to check it out and really often it would be a butch black womon.
-And white womyn were not used to being around a diversity of black womyn....
-Our intention of never questioning anyone's gender on the Land stemmed from that, and that was in the 70s, before anyone was really discussing gender [identity].
-[I]t was really clear that here we were; we had this womyn-only space and womyn were getting confused — if they didn't know butch womyn or bearded womyn or black womyn, then they were IDing sisters as men.
-And so really our original focus on this started out as: we don't want here to be any place where a woman is questioned.
-Cuz we're questioned about our womonhood all the time.
-I mean I'm a butch womon; I've been questioned.
-So that was the foundation of it." – Lisa Vogel) and it was reported that transgender women attended the festival without revealing their status.
+Our intention of never questioning anyone’s gender on the Land stemmed from that, and that was in the 70s, before anyone was really discussing gender [identity]. it was really clear that here we were; we had this womyn-only space and womyn were getting confused – if they didn’t know butch womyn or bearded womyn or black womyn, then they were IDing sisters as men.
+And so really our original focus on this started out as: we don’t want here to be any place where a woman is questioned.
+Cuz we’re questioned about our womonhood all the time.
+I mean I’m a butch womon; I’ve been questioned.
+So that was the foundation of it.

+And then as we rolled into the 80s, and the very beginning of the appearance of more trans folks in the community, then people would start to come up and say there’s a trans person on the land and we’d go, ‘look, we don’t question anybody about who they are.
+We would rather have everybody here than have a single womon be questioned.

+In the late 70s early 80s, we came up with the term womyn-born-womyn.
+Our first kind of tag as a festival was, “A Gathering For Mothers and Daughters,” and that evolved into “A Gathering of Mothers and Daughters, for Womyn-Born-Womyn”.
+Since Michigan was around for a long time, you know the politics of everything shifted over those 40 years.
+We later clarified that: “womyn-born-womyn.”
+This is for womyn who were born and survived girlhood and still identified as womyn.
+And we always added that we leave the onus on each individual to respond to that as they will.

+It was reported that transgender women attended the festival without revealing their status.
 This approach by the festival was criticized as equivalent to "Don't ask, don't tell" by Emily Dievendorf of Equality Michigan, Riki Wilchins of GenderPAC, and Julia Serano.